apache/dolphinscheduler/docs/docs/en/guide/howto/datasource-setting.md

 ## Pseudo-Cluster/Cluster Initialize the Database

 DolphinScheduler metadata is stored in the relational database.
 Currently, supports PostgreSQL and MySQL.
-If you use MySQL, you need to manually download [mysql-connector-java driver][mysql] (8.0.16) and move it to the libs directory of DolphinScheduler which is `api-server/libs/` and `alert-server/libs` and `master-server/libs` and `worker-server/libs`.
-Let's take MySQL as an example for how to initialize the database:
+If you use MySQL, you need to manually download [mysql-connector-java driver][mysql] (8.0.16) and move it to the libs directory of DolphinScheduler which is `api-server/libs/` and `alert-server/libs` and `master-server/libs` and `worker-server/libs`, just ignore this steps if you use PostgreSQL.
+Let's walk through how to initialize the database in MySQL and PostgreSQL :

 For mysql 5.6 / 5.7